Here’s the ultimate London bucket list for every KCL student in their first semester

 Proof that there is life in London beyond studying

-With freshers’ week long gone and everyone settled into student life, it’s time to really make the most of London!
-With it being one of the world’s biggest cities, the opportunities are endless.
+With Freshers’ Week long gone and everyone settled into student life, it’s time to really make the most of London.
+And since we live in one of the world’s biggest cities, the opportunities are endless.

 Iconic landmarks

 Become a tourist in your own city and visit some of London’s landmarks to fall in love with it again and again.
-Seeing tourists, as annoying they might be, makes your realise that you really are living the dream.
+Seeing tourists, as annoying as they might be, makes you realise that you really are living someone else’s dream.

-There is nothing better than that “I made it” moment, realising you are studying at one of the top universities in London.
+There is nothing better than that “I made it” moment, where you appreciate that you’re studying at one of the top universities in London.
 Embrace it, explore it and take some pictures while you’re at it.

-My musts do’s are the Houses of Parliament, Big Ben and The London Eye.
+My must-dos are the Houses of Parliament, Big Ben and The London Eye.
 If you’re looking for something more chill, Covent Garden and Sky Garden are your best bets.

 Museums

 Sometimes our brains need a change of scenery.
-So, put down your readings and gain your knowledge in a more interactive and fun way.
-Whatever you’re studying from history to engineering, there is a museum in London for you.
+So, put down your readings and gain a bit of knowledge in a more fun and interactive way.
+Whatever you’re studying, from history to engineering, there is a museum in London for you.

 The best part?
-Admissions to London’s major museums is free.
-For more niche exhibitions, which require tickets, you can buy the Student Art Pass (from five pounds a year which is probably less then your society memberships) to give you free or discounted access to hundreds of museums and galleries across the UK!
+Admissions to London’s major museums are free.
+For more niche exhibitions, which require tickets, you can buy the Student Art Pass (from £5 a year, which is probably less than your society memberships) to give you free or discounted access to hundreds of museums and galleries across the UK.

 Some of London’s best are The British Museum, Imperial War Museum and the Natural History Museum.
 If walking around museums isn’t really your vibe, you can take advantage of them in a different way.
 Instead of going to the same pub every night, go to museum “ lates” by enjoying good music and a cheeky drink surrounded by art.

-And if your sick of studying in Maughan (or even worse, the Waterloo Library), try out some of the museum cafes which are home to some of the most aesthetic and chill study spots, often with great views.
+And if you’re sick of studying in Maughan (or even worse, the Waterloo Library), try out some of the museum cafes that are home to the most aesthetic and chill study spots, often with great views.

 Did you know that looking at the colour green helps your eyes relax and recover?
 Having spent hours staring at a laptop screen, they really need it.
 For an active walk, picnic, sunset pint or nap on a bench, you have to try out some of London’s parks and gardens.